'All will soon be Ukraine': Troops break through Russia's frontline

 "The Ukrainians have already crossed it," he said.
 "Considering they now control all of Kupiansk, half of the city is on the eastern bank, any defensive line the Russians might try to form along the river is already very vulnerable."

-Russian forces fled across the Oskil River, which runs north-south from central Russia into Ukraine, after a surprise Ukrainian offensive recaptured about 4000sq km of territory, an area nearly equal to the size of Devon.
+Russian forces fled across the Oskil River, which runs north-south from central Russia into Ukraine, after a surprise Ukrainian offensive recaptured about 4000sq km of territory.

 Kupiansk and Izyum are the largest and most valuable towns captured by the Ukrainian military.
 Both were heavily fought over in the opening weeks of the war and the Russian army had used them as logistics bases for supplying its forces in Donbas.